JetBrains-Research/pubtrends/README.md

    gunzip -k *.gz
     ```

-4. Add the path to the resulting file to `.pubtrends/config.properties`
+4. Add the path to the resulting folder to `.pubtrends/config.properties`

 5. Run `/databaseVerifier/Main.kt`